YuyanLiulyy/Manual/en/the_basics.md

-# The Basics
+# 基础

-Most importantly you should **join a squad**.
+首先你要 **加入一个小队**.
 Some servers even enforce it up by kicking solo players after a warning period.
 The game is far more enjoyable when playing in a functioning squad.
 If you need any help, just **ask players in your squad** what to do.
 If possible use Mumble.
 It is commonly used in PR.
 Playing PR:BF2 without a microphone will not give you the full experience so it’s a wise investment.
 If no one answers, try joining another squad or use general chat.
 There are many helping community members around who welcome new players and give them a hand.

 We expect you to have some basic understanding of BF2 when it comes to navigating the in-game menus such as scoreboard, map and kit selection.
 To get acquainted with PR's interface you can start up an offline match by clicking on Co-operative or Multiplayer, then Create Local, click on Add Map and then Deploy.